 Choose a more natural brand.

 Okay, so tell me – what are your parenting shortcuts?
-How do you bump nutrition in something like boxed mac and cheese?
+How do you bump nutrition it make healthy boxed mac and cheese?
 Let me know in the comments!

 If you enjoyed this post, you may also like these!

 I am so trying some of these ideas!
 My son is two and the worst eater!
 He loves mac and cheese though!
 I am going to try purée… I have never done that before though!
 You should totally post a how to for that!
 I adore your blog, makes me feel better about being a mommy with a blog and a job when I have those days!